daleonpz/Research-Project/chapter2.md

 **Implementation**
-The activity diagram of use case is shown in figure  \ref{img:activitydiagram}.
+The activity diagram of use case is shown in Figure  \ref{img:activitydiagram}.
 First, the rover API is initialized, it also includes the motor and sensors, and the camera intrinsic parameters are load into memory as described before.

 &nbsp;